 Exchange proceedings are used for claims based on bills of exchange, promissory notes and cheques.
 A judge of the first instance (juzgado de primera instancia) verifies that the ‘exchange title’ has been correctly implemented and then orders the debtor to make payment of both the principal amount and the late interests and costs, within ten days.
 The judge will also order a seizure for security (embargo preventivo) on the debtor’s assets, equivalent to the outstanding amount.
 The debtor has ten days to dispute the ruling.

+If there is no payment received or opposition within the prescribed time, the judge will order enforcement measures.
+If necessary, the judicial representative will carry out attachment.
 When claims are contested, a court hearing is held to examine both parties’ arguments and a judgement should be handed down within ten additional days.
 Although this is time frame that is prescribed under Spanish law, it is rarely adhered to by the courts.

 In addition to the juicio cambiario, creditors unable to reach a payment settlement out of court can enforce their rights through a civil procedure (juicio declarativo).
-Civil procedures are divided into ordinary proceedings (juicio ordinario) for claims of over EUR 6,000 and oral proceedings (juicio verbal) – a more simplified system – for smaller claims.
+Civil procedures are divided into ordinary proceedings (juicio ordinario) for claims of over €6,000 and oral proceedings (juicio verbal) – a more simplified system – for smaller claims.
 Both proceedings are initiated with a lawsuit served on the debtor.